immmax/immmax/README.md

 🌱 I study SwiftUI, Python, project management and other.

-👀 My main software development, especially iOS..
+👀 My main software development, especially iOS.

 I'm also working on couple pet-projects and one of them - with my developers team.
 ### 📫 How to reach me: